1tsak/OSC-Bot/CONTRIBUTING.md

 $ git checkout -b branch_name
 ```
 ## Step 4 : Work on the issue assigned
-- Work on the issue assigned to you.
+- Work on the issue assigned to you/issue you created.
 - Add all the files/folders needed.
 - After you've made changes or made your contribution to the project add changes to the branch you've just created by:
 ```